blockx/hand-drill-winder-adaptor/README.md

 # hand-drill-winder-adaptor
- Adaptor to convert a Hand Drill into a Rubber Motot Winder
+ Adaptor to convert a Hand Drill into a Rubber Motor Winder

 Author: Mike Davies